-Atmospheric Temperature Oil Specification

-40° Fahrenheit and higher S. A. E. 30

-40° to 0° Fahrenheit 20 W.

-0° to -15° Fahrenheit 10 W.
+Minimum Atmospheric Temperature Expected 40° Fahrenheit 0° Fahrenheit 20 W. -15° Fahrenbeit Below -15° Fahrenheit 0° W. Plus 10% Kerosene

-Below-15 ° Fahrenheit 10 W.+10% Kerosene

-The oil level should be maintained within the "Oil level range" on the oil level gauge at all times.
-Drain oil after first 500 miles of operation and at 2,000-mile intervals thereafter.
-Refill with five quarts of oil of proper specification
+The oil level should be maintained within the "oil level range" on the oil level gauge at all times.
+Drain oil after first 500 miles of operation and at 2,000 mile intervals thereafter.
+Refill with five quarts of oil of proper specification.